Bronx Things To Do This Weekend

 * The Bronx Historical Society is located at 3309 Bainbridge Avenue at 208th Street in the Norwood neighborhood.
 The Society also runs the Edgar Allan Poe Cottage at 2640 Grand Concourse at East Kingsbridge Road in the Belmont neighborhood is open Thursday & Friday 10 am – 3 pm, and both Poe Cottage and the Bronx Historical Society are open Saturday 10 am - 4 pm and Sunday 1 pm - 5 pm [$5 / $3 / history].

-_ At the Bronx Art Space at 301 East 140th Street - #1 in the Concourse neighborhood of the Bronx there's an exhibit that opened on Wednesday November 8th entitled, Self-Organize / Auto-Organizar.
+* The Bronx Art Space at 301 East 140th Street - #1 in the Concourse neighborhood of the Bronx is hosting an exhibit entitled Historical Amnesia from February 14th thru March 24 [art / free].
+The exhibit is

-_ The Hostos College art gallery at 450 Grand Concourse off 149th Street is hosting an exhibit entitled Boleros which is about the Bronx latin roots [free /art].
+Through the week at Hostos College in the Longwood Art Gallery at 450 Grand Concourse off 149th Street is hosting an exhibit entitled Her Art Will Be Cannibal which is about the female perspective on patriarchy, race and class in multi-media [free /art].